HMS Roberts (1915): Service history

-Roberts sailed for the Dardanelles in June 1915.
+Roberts sailed for the Dardanelles campaign in June 1915.
 She remained in the Eastern Mediterranean until returning to England in February 1916.
 She served as a guard ship at Yarmouth until the end of the War.
 She decommissioned in May 1919, and was initially sold for breaking up in May 1921, but was retained by the Admiralty for trials.

 Around 1925 she was considered for conversion to a mobile airship base with a mooring mast and fueling capabilities, but nothing came of this proposal.
 In the 1930s, she was used for testing underwater protection for new construction warships.
 She was finally sold in September 1936 to the Ward shipyard at Preston for breaking up.